rubyworks/rulebow/README.md

 ### Rule Script

-The Osu *rules script* is looked up by the name `.osu/rules.rb`.
+The Ergo *rules script* is looked up by the name `.ergo/rules.rb`.
 Where the file is found is taken to be the *root* directory.
-Osu will change to this directory before applying the script's rules.
+Ergo will change to this directory before applying the script's rules.

-If you prefer to use a different script file, you could, of course soft link `.osu/rules.rb` to your perfered file.
+If you prefer to use a different script file, you could, of course soft link `.ergo/rules.rb` to your perfered file.
 But you could instead add an `import "filename"` in the file instead.
-Another option is to create a `.option` file and add a `-S filename` entry under `osu`.
-It can handle a file glob, so for instance you could specify `task/*.osu` and all matching files will be used.
+Another option is to create a `.option` file and add a `-S filename` entry under `ergo`.
+It can handle a file glob, so for instance you could specify `task/*.ergo` and all matching files will be used.

 Rule scripts are just Ruby scripts using a special DSL (domain specific